 Edmund Percival Hillary was born in Auckland in 1919.
 His father Percival was a strict disciplinarian who had been wounded at Gallipoli and was described by Edmund as “rigidly principled”: Percival quit his job as editor of the Tuakau District News after disagreeing with the board of directors and then took up his hobby full-time, working as a beekeeper.

 The young Edmund went to Auckland Grammar School.
 It took over two hours each way to get there from Tuakau, so he filled the time by reading.
 He was younger and smaller than most of his class, and not socially adept, as he said: “I was a shy boy with a deep sense of inferiority that I still have.”
 (This shyness was to stay with him.
 In 1953, when he wanted to ask his future wife Louise to marry him, he was so shy that his future mother-in-law asked her on his behalf.)

-Surprisingly, for someone who would later become known as New Zealand’s most famous adventurer, he also felt inferior at sport, awkward and uncoordinated.
+For someone who would later become known as New Zealand’s most famous adventurer, he felt surprisingly inferior at sport as well as awkward and uncoordinated.
 He took refuge in reading and dreamed of a life filled with adventure.
-“There was a phase when I was the fastest gun in the west,” Hillary recalled in an interview, “then another when I explored the Antarctic.
+Recalling in an interview, Hillary said “There was a phase when I was the fastest gun in the west, then another when I explored the Antarctic.
 I would walk for hours with my mind drifting to all these things.”